IamTheCarl/FreeRTOS-rust-carls-version/README.md

  simplify the usage of [FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel) in embedded applications written in Rust.

 This is a work in progress but it's planned to eventually be significantly different from the original freertos-rust.
 Rather than wrapping C functions in structs and calling it a day, this library intends to make FreeRTOS feel like it was designed to be used with Rust.

-This includes the addition of features to make safe sharing of resources between tasks and interrupts.
-That's probably the biggest feature to be added.
+Planned changes:
+* Compiler enforced prevention of calling non-ISR safe functions from an ISR
+* Safe deferred interrupts
+* Have FreeRTOS use the Rust global heap, rather than Rust use the FreeRTOS heap.

+Complete changes:
+* Tasks are given a handle to themselves

 ## How it works